2300 AD: Reception

 In Issue 4 of Third Imperium, Mike Jackson thought that the game had potential, "but that may be all it has."
 He found the rules "confusing and difficult to understand on the first read", and found the game overall "poorly balanced and very incomplete."
 He pointed out that a quarter of the book is taken up by historical background, "while so much is left out."
 He also questioned the priorities of the authors, who only included 30 pieces of equipment but spent a lot of that space on four types of satellites and organic contact lenses.
 He also noted that although several alien species are mentioned, they are not described.
 He concluded, "if you like detailed background and don't mind filling in major gaps in rules, Traveller: 2300 is the game for you."

 In Issue 7 of The Games Machine John Woods briefly reviewed the original Traveller 2300 game and was impressed by the "strikingly simple rules system", concluding "My first impressions are favourable."
 Four issues later, in a full-length review, Woods was still impressed by the setting and detail, but felt that after an in-depth examination, the game was badly let down by the rules system.
 He was especially disappointed in the Task resolution system, which he felt was overly simplistic, pointing out that if the players decide to try something that falls outside of the few examples given, "it is up to the referee to determine an appropriate Task, or set of Tasks, and to choose the difficulty numbers and so on for them [...] which makes life difficult until the referee has had a fair amount of practice with the system."
 He concluded with ambivalence, saying, "GDW have produced an excellent and entertaining universe for near-future star-hopping adventure.
 With the various supplements available, the Traveller 2300 world is as well-detailed and as much fun as any you can play.
 But its rules system is something of a let-down."

 In the May 1987 edition of White Dwarf (Issue #89), Jim Bambra reviewed the original Traveller 2300 game, and found the rules "somewhat tedious reading".
 Having slogged through the rules, he found much to recommend the game, including the character generation system, the skill system, and combat — although he found combat slow compared to the skill system.
 Bambra felt the starship combat system was "not as good as it could have been...
 Space combat does not flow very well and is potentially very fiddly once the missiles are flying."
 Bambra also noted the lack of scenarios, saying, "There is very little information about adventures", pointing out that even in the provided adventure, "vast chunks are left for the GM to develop — a daunting task for most."
-Bambra concluded, "I would prefer simpler mecahnics and a more exciting background."
+Bambra concluded, "I would prefer simpler mechanics and a more exciting background."